Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Solving non-consistency via randomization

-To prove the consistency of the calibrated algorithm, we use an adapted version of the law of large numbers for sequences of dependent variables which we prove in the Appendix (\cref{thm:generalized_slln}).
-Using this law of large numbers, we obtain the following result.

 \begin{prop}[Consistency of Exact Calibration+\CBPA] Let $\palg$ be a \CBPA\ algorithm.
-Using the exact protocol (\cref{alg:exact_calibration}) with signal proportion $\alpha$, the calibrated algorithm $\bar \palg$ is consistent if $1-\alpha > 0$, i.e. the exploration budget is not null.
-Besides, under the same assumption $1-\alpha > 0$, the calibrated loss is an unbiased estimator of the generalization loss,
+Using the Exact Calibration protocol with signal proportion $\alpha$, the calibrated algorithm $\bar \palg$ is consistent if $1-\alpha > 0$, i.e. the exploration budget is not null.
+Besides, under the same assumption $1-\alpha > 0$, the calibrated loss is an unbiased estimator of the generalization loss at any finite sample size $n > 0$,

 \end{prop}